zavvdev/elise-lang/README.md

     - [x] parser
     - [x] semanalyzer (static)
     - [x] interpreter
+- [ ] throw an error if user defines a function with the name of known function (add, sum, nil? etc.)
-- [ ] function closure (use data from lexical scope for function execution)
+- [ ] function closure (use data from lexical scope during function execution)

 ## Boolean